 Bedgebury is the place to visit on the Kent and East Sussex border, open all year for peaceful walks amongst a world class tree collection and the café is located in the heart of the beautiful pinetum with lakeside views.
 Bedgebury is an award winning visitor attraction with something for everyone, including miles of family cycling and mountain-biking, walking, and running trails, as well as Go Ape tree top adventure, and an adventure play trail.
 The National Pinetum and the forest are an ideal base for a family day out, grab a coffee and snack or fill up with a full range of hot and cold meals to keep you energised for an active day out.
 Forestry England cares for Bedgebury for people, wildlife and trees.

 The National Pinetum at Bedgebury is one of the finest collections of conifers in the world and a centre for International tree conservation.
 It provides a beautiful and tranquil setting giving enormous pleasure to those who visit all year round.
-Bedgebury National Forest and Pinetum is also host to Go Ape Tree Top Adventure, Quench Cycles, and a offers a wealth of activities for the whole family.
+Go Ape Tree Top Adventure, Quench Cycles, and waymarked running trails offer a wealth of activities for the whole family.

 History about Bedgebury

 John de Bedgebury is listed as the earliest resident of Bedgebury, in the time of Edward II.
 The estate later passed to the Stephenson family, who retained it until it was left to a Miss Peach, who sold it in 1789 to John Cartier, Governor of Bengal and High Sheriff of Kent, who improved the estate.